 Hosting a beehive is good for food-producing plants and trees.
-(Photos supplied) their backyard.
+(Photos supplied) their backvard.
 Host A Hive is looking for individual land owners, clubs or organizations that have one acre or more of pesticide-free land who would like to host some hives.
 When you sponsor hives on your property, Niagara Beeway will provide the equipment, bees and beekeeping service for the first year.
 The sponsor can then take over the ownership and beekeeping responsibilities in the second year or renew their sponsorship, and the beekeeper will continue to look after everything.
 Hosting bees on your property facilitates a healthy ecosystem by providing pollination services which result in an abundance of fruits, vegetables, seeds and honey that feed birds, animals and humans.
 This is a way to maintain biodiversity on land that is rapidly being converted into housing developments.
 In 2022, Niagara Beeway placed 30 hives at 15 different locations, thanks to the generosity of private citizens and charity organizations such as Rotary.
-A portion of the honey from the hives was donated to underprivileged families and charity groups such as Red Roof Retreat and Small-Scale Farms.
-Representatives from Niagara Beeway are happy to speak to your group in person or via Zoom about bees, pollinator habitat restoration or Host A Hive.
+A portion of the honey from the hives was donated to underprivileged families and charity groups such as Red Roof Retreat and Small-Scale Farms. notllocal.com Representatives from Niagara Beeway are happy to speak to your group in person or via Zoom about bees, pollinator habitat restoration or Host A Hive.
 If you or your organization would like to support the Host A Hive initiative, contact Niagara Beeway for more information at Niagarabeeway@gmail.com or visit www.niagarabeeway.com.
-Take the tourism strategy survey The Town of Niagara-on-the-Lake recognizes the importance of a comprehensive Tourism Strategy that will provide a foundational framework for a sustainable tourism, economy. chance to win \$50!
+Take the tourism strategy survey The Town of Niagara-on-the-Lake recognizes the importance of a comprehensive Tourism Strategy that will provide a foundational framework for a sustainable tourism, economy.
 With this, the Town, along with the CBRE Tourism Consulting team, are soliciting feedback from all residents and visitors via two separate surveys.
-The intent of the surveys is to help guide the Tourism Strategy process The surveys will be open from Wednesday, March 15, to Wednesday, April 5. with input from those who live in and visit the Town.
+The intent of the surveys is to help guide the Tourism Strategy process with input from those who live in and visit the Town.